Lesson 1.4

 Cloud Clearance: 500 feet below, 2,000 feet horizontally

-General Altitude Restriction: No higher than 400 ft AGL
+Altitude Restriction: Max Height of 400 ft AGL

-The sUAS can fly within a 400 foot radius of a structure’s topmost point
+The sUAS can fly within a 400 foot radius (vertically and horizontally) of a structure’s topmost point

 Practice Quiz